"A choking sound rose from his throat. Outside of a silver crucifix, suspended between two firm, pink-tipped breasts, Miss Omaha was stark naked."

 “Well, this baby, if something don’t give, could make all of ’em look like kindergarten riddles.”

 Oh, well.
-I nothing against the good old fashioned mystery every once in a while.
-Only this one turns into an amateur detective type which is really not my cup of tea.
-And to make matters worse, it turns into two(!) amateur detectives type with Gordon directing Blake from his hospital bed, so the damn thing becomes reminiscent of Nero Wolfe/Archie Goodwin cosy mystery.
+I have nothing against the good old-fashioned mystery every once in a while.
+Only this one turns into an amateur detective type, which is really not my cup of tea.
+And to make matters worse, it turns into two(!) amateur detectives type with Gordon directing Blake from his hospital bed, so the damn thing becomes reminiscent of Nero Wolfe/Archie Goodwin cosy shit.
 To make it an even bigger mess, a bit of The Fugitive is thrown in.
 For no good (or at least credible) reason, our amateur sleuth #1 decides to run and hide from the police chase only to appear the next day in a big surprise (huh) revelation scene that takes place nowhere else but at the Oscar awards ceremony!
 I kid you fucking not.
 So much for that famous "warehouse, farmhouse, henhouse, outhouse and doghouse" search.
-But then again - cops don't play any significant role in this one.
+But then again, cops don't play a significant role in this one.
 They are just observers of the "backward school of detection" method copyrighted by Gordon and practised by Blake.

-Wanted to like this one so Mr Latimer would have a more favourable opening entry on this blog but was struggling to get over the line.
+Wanted to like this one so Mr Latimer would have a more favourable opening entry on this blog, but I was struggling to get over the line.
 It just dragged on and on...
 Not noir-ish, not hard-boiled, not even decently suspenseful.
 It felt like all the effort was spent creating an authentic H'Wood novel with a convincing atmosphere around the movie-making industry and its eccentric people.
-And that aspect definitely works well, but unfortunately, it is the only one that works.
+That aspect definitely works well, but unfortunately, it is the only one that does.

 And one last thing before I finish.
 You wonder what happened to that naked beauty from the opening chapter?
 Hate to disappoint you, but nothing much really - she disappears and is later found dead.
 Turns out that her sole purpose was to distract our writer hero so that the bad guy could sneak into his house to take a peek at the scene he had just written...
 Surely there are easier ways to get a dude away from his typewriter for a minute?